This post may contain affiliate links. Please see my disclosure policy for details.

 From the White Moss and Rydal Water Car Park, this walk is really easy and it should take you no longer than 20 minutes or so to reach it.

 The cave itself has a body of water that is home to many fish, even goldfish according to locals, so you’ll need to hop over the stone steps to go inside.
 Once you go in, make sure you turn back to see the teeth shape!

 After Rydal Cave, you can carry on along Loughrigg Terrace to head up to Loughrigg Fell, a fabulous viewpoint.
 Although it’s not a great height, the views are breathtaking.

 Another amazing graded bridge in the Rydal area is the High Sweden Bridge.
 This is also another lovely walk in the countryside that I wish I had more time to complete.

-Another historic packhorse bridge dating back to the 1700s, it was built to cross over Scandale Beck.
+Another historic packhorse bridge, dating back to the 1700s, was built to cross over Scandale Beck.

 Most people start the ‘High Sweden Bridge’ circular from Ambleside, but if you’re in Rydal it’s easy enough to find.

 Head onto the A591 towards Ambleside until it turns into Rydal Road.
 Turn left when you see the Rydal Farm on your right.